Contents

 SSRF flaws occur when a server can be tricked into making requests to unintended locations.
 Attackers can exploit SSRF to access internal systems, retrieve sensitive data, or perform other malicious actions by manipulating server requests.

-How to Use the OWASP Top Ten?
+How to Use the OWASP Top 10?

 It is there for developers to understand and learn about the top vulnerabilities, help them follow best practices to minimise risk and prompt them to review code regularly for potential issues.